1000eyed/pur/README.md

 ## Open source

 In [source](source/) directory you will find the source files for the PCB and the cases.
-You may use them however you like, I kindly ask you though to link back to my project, should you build or update something.
-Which I strongly encourage, as there are a handful of design pitfalls.
+You may use them however you like, I kindly ask you though to link back to my project, should you build it or update something.
+I strongly encourage the latter, as there is a handful of design pitfalls.

 ## Gallery